kubermatic/kubermatic/docs/dev-getting-started.md

 The basic steps to get started on this are these:

+* Login to our vault; this is required for the scripts mentioned below to work.
 * Clone the dashboard repo onto your `GOPATH`: `git clone git@github.com:kubermatic/dashboard.git $(go env GOPATH)/src/k8c.io/dashboard`
 * Start all the components via the respective scripts.
-All of them are blocking so it is suggested to start a terminal instance for each:
+All of them are blocking, so it is suggested to start a terminal instance for each:
-    * API: `$(go env GOPATH)/src/k8c.io/kubermatic/hack/run-api.sh`
+  * API: `$(go env GOPATH)/src/k8c.io/dashboard/modules/api/hack/run-api.sh`
-    * Dashboard: `$(go env GOPATH)/src/k8c.io/dashboard/hack/run-local-dashboard.sh`
+  * Dashboard: `$(go env GOPATH)/src/k8c.io/dashboard/modules/web/hack/run-local-dashboard.sh`
+  * Run the desired controller:
+    * Seed Controller Manager: `$(go env GOPATH)/src/k8c.io/kubermatic/hack/run-seed-controller-manager.sh`
+    * User Cluster Controller Manager: `$(go env GOPATH)/src/k8c.io/kubermatic/hack/run-user-cluster-controller-manager.sh`
+    * Master Controller Manager: `$(go env GOPATH)/src/k8c.io/kubermatic/hack/run-master-controller-manager.sh`
-    * Controller-Manager: `$(go env GOPATH)/src/k8c.io/kubermatic/hack/run-controller.sh`
+    * KKP Operator: `$(go env GOPATH)/src/k8c.io/kubermatic/hack/run-operator.sh`

-Now you can visit http://localhost:8000 in your webbrowser, log in and create a cluster at a provider of your choice.
+Now you can visit <http://localhost:8000> in your webbrowser, log in and create a cluster at a provider of your choice.
 The result can then be viewed by looking into the respective seed cluster: